-Workday Minnesota is a project of the Labor Education Service at the University of Minnesota.
+Workday Minnesota fulfills the mission of the Labor Education Service at the University of Minnesota by providing a public outlet to examine the conditions that workers face on a day to day basis.
 Workday began publishing in the summer of 2000 with support from Minnesota’s labor community.
 It was the first on-line labor news publication in the United States.
-Since then Workday has won many awards and has grown to be a trusted source for news about workers, the economy, worker organizations and our communities.

 Growing up in a working-class Mexican community in eastern Los Angeles Filiberto was observant of the grind his parents and community members went through to fulfill their daily needs and fight to live with dignity.
 These insights led to an extensive breadth of union experience having worked with UNITE HERE Local 11, UAW 2865 and SEIU 284.
 Determined to tell stories that media ignores he started his own media company El Huateque five year ago quickly becoming a platform of expression and commentary.
 His writing and podcasts have drawn attention to abusive dynamics within the music industry, new slumlord of South Minneapolis, gentrification in Los Angeles and the struggles of everyday latinx people.
 He is excited to leverage the scope of these experiences to sustain and expand the vision and breadth of Workday Minnesota.